-The committee meets during the AAFS Annual Conference and throughout the year as necessary by email/conference call as determined by the chair.
+The committee meets during the AAFS annual meeting and throughout the year as necessary by email/conference call as determined by the chair.
 Recommendations of the committee are made to the Board of Directors.

-6.11.
-LONG-TERM PLANNING COMMITTEE (LTPC)
+6.10.
+LONG TERM PLANNING COMMITTEE (LTPC)

-This committee shall act as an advisor to the Board of Directors on matters associated with long-term planning and on strategic planning decisions that may be assigned to it.
+This committee shall act as an advisor to the Board of Directors on matters associated with long term planning and on strategic planning decisions that may be assigned to it.

-- 1. The Long-Term Planning Committee shall be composed as follows: - a.
-Nine (9) Fellows or Retired Fellows, three (3) of which are appointed by the Board of Directors and six (6) of whom are appointed by the President.
-One committee member shall be appointed by the Board of Directors and two committee members by the President annually. - b.
+- 1. The Long Term Planning Committee shall be composed as follows: - a.
+Nine (9) members, three (3) of which are appointed by the Board of Directors from among the Academy Fellows.
+The remaining six (6) members will be appointed by the president of the Academy from among the Academy Fellows.
+One (1) member will be appointed by the Board of Directors and two (2) members by the president of the Academy annually. - b.
 The length of each term shall be three (3) years. - c.
 Each member may serve for no more than three (3) consecutive terms. - 2.
-The Long-Term Planning Committee shall annually elect its own chair from among its members.
+The Long Term Planning Committee shall annually elect its own chair from among its members.

-6.12.
+6.11.
 MEMBERSHIP COMMITTEE